 The Union may request with the employee a leave of absence from County employment for Union leave.
 The Union's request shall provide reasonable notice, the activity in which the employee will engage and the length of leave requested.
 The employee will remain on County payroll, on leave status.
 The County shall be reimbursed by the Union for the costs of the leave, including the costs of the benefits and any related administrative costs.
 The parties agree to discuss the cost specifics during the approval process.
 The immediate supervisor will be presented with the request, as well as the Director of Human Resources.
 The Director of Human Resources may grant or deny the requested leave.
-Prior to denying such leave request, the Director shall make a final determination on granting or denying the leave.
+Prior to denying such leave request, the Director shall meet, upon request, with the Union Representative to discuss the decision.
+The HR Director shall make a final determination on granting or denying the leave.
 Such decision by the County is final, is not subject to appeal and may not be grieved.